 - Use a oral medication for fleas that is especially formulated for kittens or adult cats respectively.

-It will be a total waste of time if you remove all the fleas off your pet, only to have them relax on their blankets that are infested with fleas!
+It will be a total waste of time if you remove the fleas on your pets, only to have them relax on their blankets that are infested with fleas!
 This is actually one of the most common reasons why people battle to remove their flea problem and its vital to make sure that you clean all the fabrics that your animal usually hangs around.
 Sometimes this even means that you have to remove couch throws!
 Usually you can just put the bedding or these blankets in your washing machine, but if your pets are spoiled and have a lot of these things, you could always take it to the nearest dry cleaners.
 They might charge you a small amount, but the good thing is that they have large washing machines that can accommodate for all the items and they will ensure its cleaned properly.
 Trust me its worth every penny to ensure that this step is completed thoroughly.

 Fleas often find their way into the fibers of your carpet.
 Once they have settled their, the females often lay cocoon’s which can produce in excess of 800 eggs, and when these flea eggs hatch, you are going to have major pest problems so its critical that you kill these adult fleas before they start exponentially growing in your home.
 The easiest way to do this would be to vacuum your carpets and rugs vigorously as this will get rid of any parasites.
 If you do not have a water based vacuum cleaner such as a Dyson or similar, you will need to repeat this process a couple times to get the desired effect.
 I highly recommend that you invest in a decent vacuum cleaner for your home as this will not only the best way to get rid of fleas, but it will also help you keep your home dust free and remove any pests or tiny bugs that may be living in your carpets and beds.
 While you are doing a great job of cleaning these areas, be sure to put the pets away (in the garage, etc.) to make sure that they do not spread fleas to your nicely cleaned carpets!
 When you are done, seal the bag (so the house fleas don’t escape) and take it outside to ensure you prevent another flea invasion in your home.